 Injuries and wounds are part of the game.
 Therefore, it is important understand what the numbers mean and how quickly one can recover.
 The assumption is body points are a combination of physical toughness, tenacity and luck, but not specifically one of these things.
 Therefore, a character or monster may be wounded, bruised and bleeding, prior to zero-hp; however, those afflictions are superficial.Short Rest

 A short rest is a period of downtime, at least one-hour long, during which a character does nothing more strenuous than eating, drinking, reading, and tending to wounds.
-Through the short rest a character recovers his or her bonus value in body points; thus, a character who is currently at 3 points would be permitted 1 point of recover, as that value is his or her current modifier.
+Through the short rest a character recovers his or her bonus value in body points.
+Thus, a character with a max body score of 3 would recover 1 point.
 Of course, recovered points cannot exceed maximum scores.
-Thus, in this example, the character’s max would have to be 4 or higher to need recovery.
-Clearly, characters currently at only 1 or 2 body cannot take advantage of a short rest.
 Furthermore, body recovery from a short rest can only be performed once until after experiencing a long rest.

 For mind point recovery, the player has a few options.
 First only one can be chosen, and all mind recovery options can only be performed once from a short rest until a long rest occurs.
 The mind score itself can be restored, using the same rules as body, only using the mind modifiers instead.
 As a second option, spell points can be recovered.
-The number of spell points recovered are equal to the current mind modifier value as well.
-Thus, a sorcerer at her max mind of 6 would recover two spell points from the obvious choice of options.
-Regardless of recover option, no score can exceed its maximum.
+The number of spell points recovered are equal to the mind modifier value as well.
+Thus, a sorcerer at her max mind of 5 would recover two spell points from the obvious choice of options.
+However, only one of the two options, quality points or spell points, can be gained.
+Regardless of recovery option, no score can exceed its maximum.

 Spirit recover is identical to mind recover, only the options are for the quality score itself or to be used to recover priestly points.
 Like all others, maximums cannot be exceeded, and a short rest can only benefit a character once until after a long rest has been taken.